act-rules/act-rules.github.io/pages/rule-design.md

 If the step is carried out by a tool, the required processing capabilities can be specified.

-## Complete workflow and testing logic
+## Selector

+The selectors add structure to the set of tests and provide additional details for the implementation in automated test tools.

+For each Success Criterion the page elements that have to be checked are identified.
+The tests are grouped by page element.

+The selectors are **disjoint**, i.e. each elements is matched by at most one selector per SC.

+> *Example*: Success criterion 1.4.1 Use of Color might have the following selectors:
+>
+> - links within text
+> - form elements
+> - other text
+> - images

+The Auto-WCAG will describe separate tests for each of these cases.
+The cases are derived from the WCAG 2.0 Success Criteria and the Techniques for WCAG 2.0.

+The selectors must be **unambiguous**.
+Whenever possible selectors should be given in a machine-readable way.
+So that the subject of the test can be identified automatically (and thus be subject to sampling if needed).
+This approach supports less experienced evaluators because the test subject can be presented together with the relevant steps of the test procedure.
+In some cases the selection can't be done by a tool because human judgment is required.
+This is also be stated in the test description.

+The following options for **machine-readable** selectors used by Auto-WCAG:

+- **CSS selectors**:
+  1. W3C Recommendation: [http://www.w3.org/TR/css3-selectors/ Selectors Level 3].
+  2. Work in progress [Selectors Level 4](http://www.w3.org/TR/2013/WD-selectors4-20130502/) and [Non-element Selectors Module Level 1](http://www.w3.org/TR/2014/WD-selectors-nonelement-1-20140603/)

+- **HTML 5**: Algorithmic selectors as described in [The elements of HTML](http://www.w3.org/TR/html5/semantics.html#semantics)

+- **XPath**: W3C Recommendation: [XML Path Language (XPath) 3.0](http://www.w3.org/TR/xpath-30/)

+**Note**: Selectors are used to trigger a test.
+They should not be confused with ways to identify an element in the report/test results.
+The latter will be expressed as a Test Result, in particular the `earl:pointer` property.

+## Test steps

 The selectors help the user (or tool) identify what has to be checked.
 The goal of the Auto-WCAG test design is to cover the complete workflow, i.e. all steps / all tests that are necessary to reach a conclusion.
-The workflow contains automated and manual steps.
+The procedure contains automated and manual steps.
 Usually a combination of both.

 The results for the individual steps / tests are combined to reach a conclusion about the success criterion.
 All success criteria use the same [basic aggregation algorithm](result-aggregation.html).

-## Assumptions

-Many accessibility evaluations (especially automated tools) make assumptions about the structure of the web content and the way in which (web) technologies are used.
-Such assumptions influence the outcome of a test.
-If the assumptions are made implicitly, it will be difficult to interpret the test result.
-Comparability and reproduction of results by other tools are limited.
-Therefore the Auto-WCAG test include a list of all assumptions made by the design of the rule.

-*For example:* A rule for 1.4.1 Use of Color has to make an assumption with CSS-properties are used to make a link visually evident.
-Typically something like `background`, `border`, `color`, `font`, or `text-decoration`.

-While most assumptions relate to the rule itself, there are some assumptions that apply at other stages of the evaluation:

-- It is assumed that the tested web page is the one that has to conform to WCAG 2.0 and that there is no [conforming alternative version](http://www.w3.org/TR/WCAG20/#conforming-alternate-versiondef).

-- It is assumed that the following technologies are accessiblity supported: HTML, CSS, WAI-ARIA, ...
-(See also Auto-WCAG's [explanation on Accessibility Support](accessibility-support.html)).